dev-sahani23/smart-classroom/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-✨ Made with ❤️ by Dev
+✨ Made with ❤️ by Techie Brainstormers

 ---